The Process – Running for Elected Office

 The next General Municipal Election is scheduled for November 3, 2020.

-During the filing period, first, please contact the City Clerk via email: firstname.lastname@example.org or phone: (760) 435-3001 to set up an appointment.
-The filing period will begin on July 13, 2020, and will end on August 7, 2020.
+During the filing period, first, please contact the City Clerk via email at firstname.lastname@example.org or phone at (760) 435-3001 to set up an appointment.
+The filing period will begin on July 13, 2020, and will end on August 7, 2020 at 4:00 pm.
 At your appointment, the City Clerk will issue the official nomination papers to you.
 We recommend that you set your appointment at the beginning of the filing period to give yourself enough time to gather the required number of nomination signatures (a minimum of 20 and no more than 30 signatures of registered Oceanside voters).

 At that time, the City Clerk will also provide you with a Candidate Handbook, which contains information and various forms to assist you as you run for office.
 You will receive information on the election process and deadlines to return certain forms and have any questions you may have answered.